ph7klw76/gromacs/README.md

 # gromacs
-A collection of automated submission and analysis files for simulating process-engineering of organic electronic thin films.
+A collection of automated submission and analysis files for simulating process-engineering of organic electronics thin films.